 Today, the building fulfills an entirely different purpose: to provide a world-class venue in order for local merchants to reach their audience.

-You can catch the Farmers Market at the Ferry Building every Tuesdays, Thursdays, and Saturdays.
+You can catch the Farmers Market at the Ferry Building every Tuesday, Thursday, and Saturday.
 Here, you can buy all sorts of fresh produce and artisan specialties.

 17. Marvel at the Asian Art Museum collections

 The Asian Art Museum in Larkin Street is home to one of the world’s finest Asian art collections.

 The museum started with about 8,000 artworks donated by collector Avery Brundage.
 Today, more than 18,000 artworks can be found here.